odr/perst/README.md

 # Perst

 This is an attempt to make a persistent functionality on top of type calculation.
-I.e. I want to guarantee checking of field names, foreign key constraints and so in compile time.
+I.e. I want to guarantee checking of field names, foreign key constraints and so on in the compile time.

 There are three packages:
 * grec - Generalised record based on normal Haskell record